MAD9137/f2024/docs/modules/week5/navigation-controller.md

 let indexPathRow = tableView.indexPathForSelectedRow?.row
 ```

-This gets the currently selected tableViewCell's row number, which can be used to as an index for getting that cell's data from an array like this:
+This gets the currently selected tableViewCell's row number as an Int, which can be used to as an index for getting that cell's data from an array like this:

 ```swift
 let currentUser = userArray[indexPathRow]